Increasing Recognition and Use of Interveners: Minnesota

 Advocacy by Professionals

-The training is offered every year by the Minnesota DeafBlind Project in collaboration with the Minnesota Low Incidence Projects.
-Forty people will be trained during the 2017-18 school year.
-The fee is $400 to cover ancillary costs that cannot be covered by grant funds.
-The state deaf-blind project guides interveners through the National Intervener Certification E-Portfolio (NICE) process using a trained coach.
-Since 2003, the project has also been training interveners for the community intervener program administered by DeafBlind Services Minnesota and has offered advanced intervener training during the summer for interveners who were previously trained and are currently practicing.
+Training is offered every year by the Minnesota DeafBlind Project in collaboration with the Minnesota Low Incidence Projects.
+On average, 35 people are trained each school year.
+A small fee to districts is charged to cover ancillary costs that cannot be covered by grant funds.
+Since 2003, the project has also been training interveners for the community intervener program administered by DeafBlind Services Minnesota.

 Minnesota has a regionalized low-incidence service delivery structure (Minnesota Low Incidence Projects) that allows for the delivery of technical assistance and support for students with low-incidence disabilities, including those who are deaf-blind.
 This system consists of regional low-incidence facilitators (RLIF) who provide the structure and financial support for activities within 11 regions.
 Each low-incidence disability has a state-funded, low-incidence specialist (LIS) who acts as the interface with the state department of education and the RLIFs.
 The RLIFs and LISs meet monthly to discuss policies and current issues.
 These meetings create an opportunity to share and disseminate information about all low-incidence disabilities statewide.